Mustangs for Recovery

 2. The action or process of regaining possession or control over something stolen or lost.

-There are many elements that go into recovering from addiction, and we believe it can be broken down into three main components:
+There are many elements that go into recovering from addiction, and we believe it can be broken down into components:

 Abstinence from all mind-altering substances and addictive behaviors (or the desire to be abstinent).